zsunberg/CU-Computational-Methods-Planning/topics-concepts-and-skills.md

 A concept is a fundamental idea, principle, or relationship that helps explain how things work within a topic.
 It builds understanding of the theory behind engineering phenomena.

-Concepts are being developed in [this google spreadsheet](https://docs.google.com/spreadsheets/d/1NU_O-n32ccqgSSqnjh-YYHleyFIDzCBkznIUxrpPsAk/edit?usp=sharing) (you will need your CU account to log in).
+Concepts are being developed in [this google spreadsheet](https://docs.google.com/spreadsheets/d/1NU_O-n32ccqgSSqnjh-YYHleyFIDzCBkznIUxrpPsAk/edit?usp=sharing) (you will need your CU account to access it).

+> [!NOTE]
+> I assigned each concept to a "seed" topic, but, since most concepts have an Error Analysis and Control component, I did not use that as a seed topic.

+> [!NOTE]
+> In the CLO table, I am least confident about the Evaluation CLO.
+I basically linked concepts to this CLO if I could think of a theoretical basis for evaluating them.
+This is not very rigorous or reliable.

 ## Skills

+> [!NOTE]
-WIP: I have not had a chance to develop the skills yet.
+> Skills are a work in progress!
+I have not had a chance to develop the skills yet.

 A skill is a practical ability to apply concepts to solve problems, analyze systems, or design solutions.
 It focuses on application - what a student can do with their knowledge attained in a class.